srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 ## [4.Copilots]

 The author's strategy is to focus on the architecture of complex GenAISys.
 As such, the architecture was designed first, then the main blocks of code and functions.
 When necessary, OpenAI and Gemini were used to fine-tune the functions.
-The code thus follows the standards these models learned on GitHub and other code repositories.
+The code thus follows the standards that these models were trained on, as seen on GitHub and other code repositories.

-*Goal*: Remain focused on the architecture of GenAISys.
+*Goal*: Remain focused on the architecture of GenAISys and the narrative.

 ## [4.Cutting-edge LLMs]
 Cutting-edge LLMs such as OpenAI GPT-4o and the Ox series are advanced.
-We are not in the intial stages of Generative AI.
-They can produce sophisticaed formated responses and tasks.
-However, an LLM will not systematically produce the exact same result in complex cases because the LLM controllers are designed to produce a diversity of responses.
+We are not in the initial stages of Generative AI.
+They can produce sophisticated formatted responses and tasks.
+However, an LLM will not systematically produce the exact same though acceptable result in complex cases because the LLM controllers are designed to produce a diversity of responses.
+We're in a new era and we must evolve with the LLMs.